yokodotcool/yokodotcool.github.io/_posts/2020-05-17-cancelled-wedding.md

 	</figcaption>
 </figure>

 Our first comms!
 We didn’t really have an ~ aesthetic vision ~ for the wedding when we made these, but Kev and I have always been a fan of eggs (as food, as color palette inspiration, and as a basis for a [yet-to-be-realized lifestyle brand](http://overeasy.team/)), so this is where it started.
-This initial inspo carried through our planning—we eventually would decide to host a brunch-vibe daytime wedding that, of course, served breakfast food.
+This initial inspo carried through our planning—we eventually would decide to host a brunch-vibe daytime wedding that, of course, served diner-y breakfast food.

 ## Invitation